frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 <center><img src="\img\design-guide\stage2-shooter\Shooter Assembly.webp" style="width:60%"></center>

 The reference is provided in [**this document**](https://cad.onshape.com/documents/8f093edaad44b5702e92ddd9/w/fefbb7a7af099fc237c1513a/e/84d7075719d34c35b3be9410).
 Model a copy of it in your own document.
-Necessary concepts and a basic guide are both provided below.
+Related mechanism design concepts, decisions made for this design, and a basic guide are all provided below.

 ### Engineering Concepts & Decisions